iWrote/DinoEatsHorseMaybe/README.md

 Here's a link to the game jam submission: https://varuns.itch.io/dinoeatshorsemaybe

 Also see [Chris's game](https://christophergreeley.itch.io/strategy-goo)!
 It shares the same animation system (refactored beyond my comprehension :P) and some assets I made.
-Working with him made me realise I've soo much to learn.
+Working with him made me realise I have soo much to learn!